Summary

 BDRs focus on warmer outreach.
 They may focus on inbound leads or prospects who fell out of the sales funnel after expressing interest.
 BDRs will leverage multi-channel outreach strategies to connect with those warm prospects, qualify them, and schedule time for them to meet with your inside sales team.
 BDRs are more likely to work closely with marketing teams, as they’ll rely on the leads generated by your marketing efforts.

 Not sure which type of team member you need?
-Check out this blog post for the 3 key signs that you need to add a BDR to your team.
+Check out these 3 signs that you need to add a BDR to your team.

 SDR Inside Sales Process Example